 Growing up, I used to say things to myself like, “When I own a stand mixer [or a car, or a fancy vacuum cleaner, etc.], I can officially call myself an adult.”
 Well, it turns out that owning those things didn’t actually make me a real grown-up.
 Nope, it wasn’t until I owned an antique leather couch that I could OFFICIALLY call myself an adult.

 Folks, I’m pleased as punch to introduce you to our freshly made-over mid-century leather couch!
 We’ve owned this vintage beauty for about three years now, having originally scored it for $500 through Craigslist back when we lived in our townhome in Lynchburg, Virginia.
 The upholstered fabric couch lived in the finished basement in our old house, but since moving to our single family 1960s ranch, it has been situated in a place of honor front and center in the living room.
-Other items in my living room were bought from this very neat mid-century modern furniture store called EMFURN.

 Even before paying for the couch and loading it into our truck, I knew it would be one of those multi-phase types of possessions.
 It had a few stains on the original knobby textured fabric upholstery (as seen above in the “Before” shot), and had lots of worn-in areas that gave the couch a less charming, more drab look.